 This burglar alarm was designed to be screwed into a door casing.
-If an unannounced person were to open the door when the alarm was set, it would cause a blank cartridge to explode.
+If an unannounced person opened the door when the alarm was set, a blank cartridge to explode.